 The process for applying PROTECT funds which are allocated by formula toward a project will certainly vary by state, though generally states are encouraged to develop resiliency plans in conjunction with their MPOs.
 Reaching out through your MPO is a great first step to get connected to those who will be involved in the program.
 The USDOT direct applications could occur in any given fiscal year, for which you can sign up for updates from grants.gov.

 Ecopia can help you navigate the PROTECT Program funding process.
-Reach out to our in-house transportation planner to get started.
+Reach out to our transportation team to get started.

 Upcoming Federal Transportation Grants